Fundraising Basics: A Complete Guide

 When it comes to finding donors, visibility is key.
 Engaging in community events, harnessing the power of social media, and seizing networking opportunities can cast a wide net.

 But it's not just about quantity; it's about quality.
-To identify those who genuinely align with your cause:

 • Research the demographics that mirror your mission's values.